 ***Classes/Workshops can be taught in English, German and French

-Improv Class Description: This workshop is using elements of Instant Composition and is influenced by a mix of artistic and scientific research associated with Improvisation and Parkinson’s Disease.
-It will be a journey through body-texture, connection and negotiation.
+Improv Class Description: This workshop is using elements of Instant Composition and is influenced by a mix of artistic and scientific research.
+It is a journey through body-texture, connection and negotiation.
 We’ll engage in movement explorations using basic tools that combine to create complex situations, that encourage us to be present in our bodies, our points of view and our relationships.
 The work encourages release, patience, generosity and honesty and will be physically adaptable to each person’s body, state and feeling.
 We’ll attempt to be present, wild, imaginative, connected and curious.
 Any level of mover with at least some experience is welcome.

 Work with Amateurs / Communication in Movement

 The amateur work is characterized by an empowerment of the individual and the creation of a supportive and subjective group dynamic.
 I encourage everyone to develop their own movement material or improvisations tools and structures that remove the focus from ‘dancing’ and placing it rather on the other or on a communicative gesture for example.

 The Communication in Movement workshops are inspired by non-verbal communication and the simple actions of giving and receiving of information.
 Communicating a direction, a gesture, a story, a speed… This can be done with amateurs or professionals, adults or children and is very beneficial even in corporate situations by improving posture, office morale as well as providing additional clarity in communication.